The pace of change quickens

 The political future of solar power

-Some of what the future holds for solar power depends upon the actions of our political leaders.
-With U.S. leadership at the federal level swinging so wildly between the poles of environmental advocacy, it’s often been left to state and local governments to decide how solar power is governed and incentivized.
+Much of what the future holds for solar power depends upon the actions of our political leaders.
+With U.S. leadership at the federal level swinging so wildly between the poles of environmental advocacy, in the past it’s often been left to state and local governments to decide how solar power is governed and incentivized.
 As noted, it is clear that government incentives work.

 Home battery storage

 An important trend within the residential market is the use of home batteries to store some of the power produced by a home’s solar panels.
-A home battery allows a homeowner to hold onto some of the power they’re producing for a rainy day, both figuratively and literally.
+A home battery allows consumers to hold onto some of the power they’re producing for a rainy day, both figuratively and literally.

-In places like California where rolling blackouts are likely the new normal, batteries give people the ability to take control of their power usage.
+In places like California where the threat of rolling blackouts is real, batteries give people the ability to take control of their power usage.

 And with many markets now seeing spikes in energy prices at peak times during the day, batteries allow consumers to significantly reduce their power bills by strategically choosing when they draw from the power company.